b-hayes/swarmarr/README.md

 A stack of docker containers from https://www.linuxserver.io/ to automate your media server.

-This began because I really love unraid but I also needed to use the system as a desktop PC and unraids GUI mode just does not work at all for me.
+This began because I really love Unraid, but I also needed to use the system as a desktop PC and unraids GUI mode just does not work at all for me.

 ## Requirements